ChrisLTD/ChrisLTD.com/readme.md

 ## Personal Notes
 * I had to add `{{ content | replace: '&amp;', '&' }}` to the post template to fix the problem where ampersands in links were killing the parser.
 This means that all ampersands in links should use the html entity `&amp;`.
-* Server paths hardcoded in: blog/feed/index.php and chrisltd_mint/feeder/index.php
+* Server paths hardcoded in: blog/feed/index.php, chrisltd_mint/feeder/index.php, chrisltd_lessn/index.php
 * Run `sh deploy.sh` to generate then rsync the site to the server
 * There should be a fonts directory with symbolset's ss-social and ss-standard on the server.
 These are not in the git repo for copyright purposes.